birdup000/RcloneTelegram/README.md

    ```

 That should be all you need to make the `TelegramBackend` functional as an rclone backend.

-btw this was ai generated for educational purposes.
+-BTW this was ai generated for educational purposes.